michael545/euphemia/README.md

 \\text{Economic Surplus (Welfare)} = \\text{Consumer Surplus} + \\text{Producer Surplus} + \\text{Congestion Rent}
 $$

-This surplus is a result of the executed orders in the market.
+This is a direct result of the executed orders in the market, not the algorithm itsef.

 ## Key Acronyms, Terms & Market Specifics